jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 # Beatrice Liu: Challenge 4 - Crop Questions Analysis

 ## Overview
-Conducted word frequency analysis on uestions by Kenyan Farmers in the Producers Direct Dataset of WeFarm SMS; created interactive and static visualizations of top bi-, tri-, and quad-grams on top 5 topics -  cattle, tomato, maize, chickens, none -  to identify patterns and relationships and communicate insights concisely.
+Conducted word frequency analysis on questions by Kenyan Farmers in the Producers Direct Dataset of WeFarm SMS; created interactive and static visualizations of top bi-, tri-, and quad-grams on top 5 topics -  cattle, tomato, maize, chickens, none -  to identify patterns and relationships and communicate insights concisely.
 Note:  I can't figure out how to display the interactive graphs here; they are saved in the network_graphs folder.

-See 'farmers.bliu.pdf' for summary of findings
+See *'farmers.bliu.pdf'* for summary of findings

 ## Research Question
 - What insights can be gleaned from Crop-specific and Crop-Independent Questions?